Martin Smolinski: Personal life

 Smolinski was born on 6 December 1984 in Munich, West Germany.
-He is of Polish descent through his paternal grandfather from Katowice.
+He is of Polish descent through his paternal grandfather from Katowice which went to Munich during World War II.

 Career

-Smolinksi began riding in his natiove Germany for MSC Olching.
+Smolinski began riding in his natiove Germany for MSC Olching.
 He became the German junior champion in 2003 and after reaching the final 2003 Speedway Under-21 World Championship he signed for Coventry Bees in England.

-Coventry retained him for the following two seasons and his form improved over the next two seasons.
+Coventry retained Smolinski for the following two seasons and his form improved over the next two seasons.
 In 2006, he signed for his first Polish club Rybnik and in 2007 became the German Champion for the first time.
 Also in 2007, he won the league and cup double with Coventry during the 2007 Elite League speedway season.

-He was a regular team member of the German speedway team at senior level and represented them in the annual Speedway World Cup.
+Smolinski was a regular team member of the German speedway team at senior level and represented them in the annual Speedway World Cup.
 In 2010, he won his third German title and began concentrating mainly on Long track.
 On 14 September 2014, the 390 metre track record was broken by Martin Smolinski who recorded 64.5 sec.
 The record still stood as of 2024.

-He would win eight German speedway Championships but his finest success came in 2018 when he won the 2018 Individual Long Track World Championship.
+Smolinski would win eight German speedway Championships but his finest success came in 2018 when he won the 2018 Individual Long Track World Championship.

-In 2019, he was part of the German team, along with Lukas Fienhage and Max Dilger, that won the silver medal at the 2019 Team Long Track World Championship.
+In 2019, Smolinski was part of the German team, along with Lukas Fienhage and Max Dilger, that won the silver medal at the 2019 Team Long Track World Championship.

-In 2023, he was part of the German team that competed at the 2023 Speedway World Cup in Poland.
+In 2023, Smolinski was part of the German team that competed at the 2023 Speedway World Cup in Poland.
 He then went on claim a second Individual Long Track World Championship and the silver medal at the 2023 Team Long Track World Championship.

 In 2024, Smolinski successfully defended his World Longtrack title, winning three of the five rounds in the process.